Juan de Garay: Biography

 In 1543 he sailed to Peru with his uncle Pedro de Zárate in Viceroy Blasco Núñez Vela's first expedition.
 In 1561 he took part in the foundation of Santa Cruz de la Sierra.
 In 1568 he moved to Asunción where he attained political stature.
 The governor of Asunción sent him in April 1573, with a company of eighty men, on an expedition to the Paraná River, during which he founded the city of Santa Fe de la Vera Cruz.
 In 1576 he was appointed governor of Asunción.
-As governor, he attempted to avoid bloodshed by bringing justice and civilization to the natives.
-To achieve these goals, he founded Indian villages and established local governments.
+As governor, his primary objective was to foster peace and harmony by introducing justice and civilization among the indigenous populations.
+In pursuit of these aims, he took the initiative to establish Indian villages and implemented local governance systems.

 In 1580, having attained the rank of Capitan General of the Viceroyalty, he re-founded the city on the banks of the Río de la Plata, which was first established by Pedro de Mendoza in 1536 under the name of Nuestra Señora del Buen Ayre, but was later destroyed by the natives.
 Garay founded Buenos Aires a second time on 11 June 1580.
 He landed on the riverbank in the location of Plaza de Mayo, calling the city Ciudad de la Trinidad and its port Santa Maria de Buenos Ayres.
 Buenos Aires would become the main city in the Paraná basin and its most important port.

 Later, he went on an expedition in search for the legendary City of the Caesars (1581-1582).

 Juan de Garay died near the Río de la Plata while travelling from Buenos Aires to Santa Fe on 20 March 1583; his group of 40 men, a Franciscan priest and a few women, entered an unknown lagoon and decided to spend the night on the banks of the Carcarañá River, near the ancient Sancti Spíritus Fort.
 The group was ambushed by Querandíes natives who killed Garay, the priest, a woman, and twelve of the soldiers.

 Garay had a daughter, Jerónima de Contreras, who married Hernando Arias de Saavedra, the governor of Rio de la Plata.

 In the oldest part of the town of Garay in Biscay is located a palace-baserri named Garatikua and built by Juan de Garay.
 In the 19th century, it was called "Garay-Goitia".